Why Should I get involved?

 Want to be involved but have other ideas of what to do?
-Visit the department of Student Activities to talk about taking on the rewarding challenge of creating a new organization.
+Visit the Student Success and Engagement office to talk about taking on the rewarding challenge of creating a new organization.
 We want to help you discuss the goals and objectives of the new group and are a resource for you through this process to help make it a success!

 - Greek Organizations

 - Special Interest Organizations

 This group of select individuals work directly with the Student Success and Engagement Team to welcome new students to campus through the Blue and Gold Days and the Fall Orientation program, as well as serve as peer mentors throughout the year for new freshmen.
 They also participate in leadership development programing and various student success initiatives throughout the academic year.

 The Inter-Greek Council serves as the umbrella organization that recognizes and governs all social fraternities and sororities at Lakeland University.
 The purpose of IGC is to foster a unified community that upholds: Academic Excellence, Participatory Citizenship, Campus Involvement, Membership and Chapter Development.

 - Resident Assistant (RA)